Caleb-Mantey/joy_ussd_engine/README.md

 #### Get Http Post Data

 We can access the post request data coming from the rails controller in any menu with the `context` object.
-The `context` object can be used to access data by reading values from the `params` hash of a post request.
-This hash consist of the `session_id`, `message` and any other additional data returned by the `request_params` method in the [DataTransformer](#transformer) class.
+The `context` object can be used to access post data by reading values from the `params` hash of a post request.
+This hash consist of the `session_id`, `message` and any other additional data returned by the `request_params` method in the [DataTransformer](#datatransformer) class.

 ```ruby
 # Just call @context.params[key] to access a particular value coming from a post request made available to our app through the DataTransformer.request_params method.